Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Introduction

-There is a large body of SAE literature on the confidence intervals for each $\mu_i$ individually.
-Since under the marginal law, estimators $\hat\mu_i$ of $\mu_i$ obtained from (\ref{LMM}) are unbiased, much attention is given to the estimation of the mean squared error $\mbox{MSE}(\hat{\mu}_i) = \mbox{E}(\mu_i-\hat{\mu}_i)^2=\mbox{Var}(\hat\mu_i)$, where the expectation is taken under the marginal law.
-To estimate the marginal MSE, one can either plug-in an appropriate estimator of $\dlta$ or use unbiased marginal MSE approximations as in \cite{Prasad1990, Datta2000} or \cite{Das2004}.
-Other distribution-free approaches to the estimation of marginal MSE comprise a diverse collection of bootstrap methods, see \cite{Manteiga2008, Chatterjee2008}.

-The conditional inference on single $\mu_i$ in SAE context turns out to be infeasible due to the bias of $\hat\mu_i$, which arises under conditional law.
-While estimation of the bias leads to unacceptably wide intervals \citep{Datta2002, Jiang2006}, ignoring the bias in inference leads to a clear under-coverage.
-This was also mentioned as (another) open problem by \cite{pfeffermann2013}.
+There is a large body of literature on constructing confidence intervals for each $\mu_i$ separately under the marginal law.
+Since under the marginal law, estimators $\hat\mu_i$ of $\mu_i$ obtained from (\ref{LMM}) are unbiased, much attention has been given to the estimation of the mean squared error $\mbox{MSE}(\hat{\mu}_i) = \mbox{E}(\mu_i-\hat{\mu}_i)^2=\mbox{Var}(\hat\mu_i)$, where the expectation is taken under the marginal law, that is, treating $\vv_i$ as random.
+To estimate this marginal MSE, one can either plug in an appropriate estimator of $\dlta$, or use unbiased marginal MSE approximations \citep{Prasad1990, Datta2000, Das2004}.
+Other approaches to the estimation of marginal MSE comprise a diverse collection of bootstrap methods \citep{Manteiga2008, Chatterjee2008}.
+The conditional inference on single $\mu_i$, that is conditioning on $\vv_i$, turns out to be infeasible due to the bias of $\hat\mu_i$ which arises under the conditional law.
+While estimation of the bias leads to unacceptably wide intervals \citep{Datta2002, Jiang2006}, ignoring it leads to strong under-coverage.
+This was mentioned as an open problem by \cite{pfeffermann2013}.

-Simultaneous inference about all $\mu_1,\ldots,\mu_m$ has got much less attention.
-To the best of our knowledge, only \cite{Ganesh2009} considered a related problem of inference about certain linear combinations of $\mu_i$ in the Fay-Herriot model (a special case of model (\ref{LMM})) employing a Bayesian approach.
+Conditional and marginal inference about all $\mu_1,\ldots,\mu_m$ simultaneously or about a subset thereof has been largely neglected.
+To the best of our knowledge, only \cite{Ganesh2009} considered a related problem of Bayesian inference about certain linear combinations of $\mu_i$ in the Fay-Herriot model. \citet{Kasia2019} and \cite{Kasia2019b} used max-type statistics to construct simultaneous intervals for mixed parameters $\mu_i$ of generalized LMM under the marginal law.
+For a discussion of the average coverage of cluster specific confidence intervals see \cite{Zhang2007}, and Section \ref{SimStud} for its relation to our method.
+None of these contributions considered multiple inference under the conditional law.